MovingImage24/gh_mi-angular-bitdash-player/README.md

 ## Travis and npmjs

-Every push will trigger a test run at travis-ci (node.js-versions: 0.10, 0.12, 4.0, 4.1, 4.2 and 4.3).
+Every push will trigger a test run at travis-ci (node.js-versions: >= 7.0).

 ... coming soon ...

-In case of a tagged version and success (node.js 4.3) an automated pbulish to npmjs.org will be triggered by travis-ci.
+In case of a tagged version and success (node.js 7.0) an automated pbulish to npmjs.org will be triggered by travis-ci.

 ## Contributing